DataDog/hiring-engineers/answers.md

-- Still working on it.
-Anticipate to get it done by 15th Feb.

 ## Tasks - The following are the categories in which the tasks have been allocated.
 ----------------
-    Environment Set-up
+1. Environment Set-up
-    Collecting Metrics
+2. Collecting Metrics
-    Visualizing Data
+3. Visualizing Data
-    Monitoring Data
+4. Monitoring Data
-    Collecting APM Data
+5. Collecting APM Data
-    Creative Use of Datadog
+6. Creative Use of Datadog

-Reviewer - I have done my best to try and provide you all the details as possible.
+I have done my best to try and provide you as much details as possible.

-#### Environment Set-up
+#### 1. Environment Set-up
 - VMWare Fusion as Hypervisor on my Macbook Pro (Personal Laptop)
 - Operating System - Ubuntu 18.04 - My favourite OS for any Testing
 - Datadog Account - jaydesai83@gmail.com
 - Datadog Agent - v7.25.1

+##### Task 1.
+Challenges/Comments/Links
+None, it's a local environment set-up which I have to do multiple times.
+Account creation and agent install for Datadog was super easy.

-#### Collecting Metrics
+#### 2. Collecting Metrics
-##### Task:
+**Task:**
 Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.
-##### How:
+**How:**
 Installed Agent >> Standard Process from Portal for Ubuntu.
 Edited “datadog.yaml” file located at “/etc/datadog-agent/datadog.yaml” and inserted a couple of tags.

 Host in Datadog Dashboard